Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Discussions and summary

-The above considerations lead to a conclusion that our results favor a picture of a ``random-walk'' variation of the flow-plane angles, with a rapidity correlation length smaller than the rapidity region under study.
-In this scenario, the variation of the flow-plane angle along rapidity is dominated by random fluctuations with the correlation length in rapidity being much smaller than the size of rapidity windows used in this analysis.
-These type of decorrelations contribute to the ratio observable $r_n$ but not to $T_n$ due to the cumulant character of the latter.
-As was noted in Ref.~\cite{Xu:2020koy}, this type of decorrelation would also lead to almost no dependence of $r_n$ on the reference rapidity, which was observed experimentally.
+The above considerations lead to a conclusion that our results favor a picture of a ``random-walk'' variation of the flow-plane angles, with a pseudorapidity correlation length smaller than the pseudorapidity region under study.
+In this scenario, the variation of the flow-plane angle along pseudorapidity is dominated by random fluctuations with the correlation length in pseudorapidity being much smaller than the size of pseudorapidity windows used in this analysis.
+These type of decorrelations contribute to the ratio observable $r_n$ but not to $T_n$ as the contribution of any low order flow plane correlations are explicitly removed from $T_n$ correlator.
+As was noted in Ref.~\cite{Xu:2020koy}, this type of decorrelation would also lead to almost no dependence of $r_n$ on the reference pseudorapidity, which is consistent with experimental observations.
 Slightly negative result for $T_{n}$ could indicate that both flow planes at mid-pseudorapidity are fluctuating together relative to those at the forward and backward pseudorapidities.
-These results provide new insights into the decorrelation patterns within the system and offer a quantitative estimate of possible systematic variations in anisotropic flow angles - such as the “twist” between forward and backward pseudorapidity regions.
-The study opens new avenues for exploring the three-dimensional structure of the QGP formed in heavy-ion collisions.
+Our results provide new insights into the decorrelation patterns within the system and offer a quantitative estimate of possible systematic variations in anisotropic flow angles such as the “twist” between forward and backward pseudorapidity regions.
+The measurements open new avenues for exploring the three-dimensional structure and the time evolution of the QGP formed in heavy-ion collisions.